iOS 26

 It contains camera settings like shutter speed, focal length, and copyright information.

-Other stats collected include shutter speed, max aperture, ISO, white balance, camera model and make, flash mode, metering mode, focal length, and other such details.
+Other stats collected include shutter speed, max aperture, ISO, white balance, camera model and make, flash mode, metering mode, focal length, and other details.

-Apart from the many statistics recorded, the EXIF data also includes the geolocation tagged data.
+Apart from the many statistics recorded, the EXIF data also includes the geolocation-tagged data.

 How to View EXIF Data